 An informational interview is a meeting with a contact who can help you learn more about a career, an industry, or even a specific organization.
 You can get a firsthand account to determine if the career might be a good fit for you.

-Ask your contacts (including your career consultant) if they can introduce you to someone in your targeted profession.
+- Ask your contacts (including your Career Consultant) if they can introduce you to someone in your targeted profession.
 You may also be able to identify someone from a staff directory.

 - Write a thank-you note immediately afterward.
 If the person you interviewed suggested specific actions, report back to let him or her know the results.

 Reflect on what you learned during the interview and how the information might help you narrow your career focus.
 Arrange additional interviews and/or shadowing opportunities.